Superior Court I

 Informed as to the anticipated length of the proceedings

-If you are selected as a prospective juror, you will be given a Trial Notebook.
+If you are selected as a prospective juror, you may be given a Trial Notebook.
 It will be used by you to keep your notes, place given instructions, witness and exhibit lists and related information regarding the trial.
 At the conclusion of the trial, the Court will retain your Trial Notebook, but you may retain your notes.